Skip to Content

 The hotel, on the edge of New Town, is a block from the Princes Street Gardens park, which has a large, nice playground.

-princes street gardens, below edinburgh castle, has a handy and attractive playground.
+Princes street gardens, below edinburgh castle, has a handy and attractive playground.

 It’s a 10-to-15-minute walk to Edinburgh Castle and the top of The Royal Mile.
 And it’s a 20-minute walk to Stockbridge, a residential and somewhat trendy neighborhood.